AIAssistedLearningLab/AIALWebsite/_pages/team.md

-# Master and Bachelor Students
+# Master's and Bachelor's Students
 {% assign number_printed = 0 %}
 {% for member in site.data.students %}